Kaua‘i Phase I Environmental Site Assessments

 By the early 1900s, sugar production dominated Kauaʻi’s economy.
 Large portions of the island were dedicated to a single agricultural use, often continuously for decades.
 Irrigation systems diverted water from interior and mountainous regions to support plantation fields, fundamentally reshaping the island’s landscape.

-This period is critical in understanding Kauaʻi’s environmental profile.
+This long-duration agricultural use is a defining factor in Kauaʻi environmental due diligence.
 Unlike more urbanized regions, where land use changes frequently, Kauaʻi’s plantation lands were often used consistently over long periods, creating a different type of environmental legacy—one defined by duration rather than density.

 Global economic changes and shifting market conditions led to the gradual decline of sugar production across Hawaiʻi during the mid-to-late 20th century.
 On Kauaʻi, plantation operations began scaling down in the 1970s and 1980s, with large-scale sugar production largely ending around 2000.